 - Teacher Certification Emphasis

-Courses may include Literary Criticism, Creative Writing, Professional Writing, Pop Culture, Linguistics, and Rhetoric
+Courses may include Literature, Literary Criticism, Creative Writing, Rhetoric, Professional Writing, and Linguistics.

 The curriculum incorporates a variety of topics to prepare students for opportunities in the field of English, and includes courses such as the following: